Pradeep T — Published On March 22, 2022 and Last Modified On August 24th, 2022

 [('supervised', 0.6676), ('labeled', 0.4896), ('learning', 0.4813), ('training', 0.4134), ('labels', 0.3947)]

-For automatic keyword extraction in Yake, text features are exploited in an unsupervised manner.
-YAKE is a basic unsupervised automatic keyword extraction method that identifies the most relevant keywords in a text by using text statistical data from single texts.
-This technique does not rely on dictionaries, external corpora, text size, language, or domain, and it does not require training on a specific set of documents.
+Text features are exploited unsupervised for automatic keyword extraction in Yake.
+YAKE is a basic, unsupervised automatic keyword extraction method that identifies the most relevant keywords in a text by using text statistical data from single texts.
+This algorithm to extract keywords from text does not rely on dictionaries, external corpora, text size, language, or domain and does not require training on a specific set of documents.
 The Yake algorithm’s major characteristics are as follows:

 pip3 install yake